NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/3 - Stack I.md

 ## Stack Layout

 The stack is a special area of memory that is reserved for storing, preserving and passing data around by the code.
 It has the name "stack" because it is as the word describes, a "stack" of data.
-Imagine the stack as a pile of plates where the plates are data.
+Imagine the stack as a pile of plates where the data are plates.

 ```
 +----------------+  Top